Porcelain Veneers Durham, NC

 Do your teeth rot with porcelain veneers?

 No. The porcelain veneers attach to the whole buccal side surface of the teeth.
 Therefore, there is no space for plaque or bacteria to accumulate and cause the teeth to rot.
-However, you still must practice good oral hygiene to prevent decay on your natural teeth.
+However, you still must practice good oral hygiene to prevent tooth decay on your natural teeth.

 How often will I need to replace my porcelain veneers?

-Do porcelain veneers cover the whole tooth?
+Do veneers cover the whole tooth?

 Do porcelain veneers change colors?